angarsky/diveintopython/learn/classes/class_decorator.md

 ```

-A python class property decorator is a function that modifies a class property and returns a new property object.
+A class property decorator is a function that modifies a class property and returns a new property object.
 Here's an example:

 ```python
 class MyClass: